samimath/samimath.github.io/_pages/about.md

 ---
 permalink: /
 title: "Sami Furst"
--excerpt: "A personal site on learning by doing"
+excerpt: "A personal site on learning by doing"
 author_profile: true
 redirect_from:
   - /about/